bayileyegnabate/18-Cryptocurrencies/README.md

 - *hvplot*

 ## Result
-The main result of this clustering
+The scatter plot below shows the main result of this clustering where the tradable cryptocurrencies are grouped into four clusters.
 ![cryptos](./tradables.png)